The Claybrooke Whole Of Life Insurance Guide

 Earlier we stated that whole of life cover is also considered an investment.
 Because of this, research will be needed to see the overall performance of the insurance fund.
 Ideally, the fund will have strong past, leading one to believe it will perform strongly in the future, offering a significant return on the premium.

 It will also be important to compare life insurance quotes from various companies.
-Some policies may not have as strong a performance over time, but they may also cost much less.
+Some policies may not perform as well over time, but they may also cost much less.
 All of these factors come into play.
-Luckily, we feature a comparison tool as well as the ability to call into one of our insurance experts for comparison and policy information.
+Luckily, we feature a comparison tool and allow you to call one of our insurance experts for comparison and policy information.
 Be sure to research all terms and conditions of the policy before securing the contract.

 Do You Really Want Whole of Life Cover?

 Purchasing life insurance is one of the most important financial decisions a person will make.
-This is the future of the family at stake, so it is not a decision that should be taken lightly.
-Versus a term policy, whole of life guarantees a payout to the beneficiaries.
+The future of the family is at stake, so it is not a decision that should be taken lightly.
+Unlike a term policy, whole-of-life insurance guarantees a payout to the beneficiaries.
 Yes, it costs a bit more, but for many, the peace of mind in knowing the family will be taken care of regardless of when they pass is well worth it.